 Best Food Thermos for Kids: Thermos Funtainer

-Utilizing the classic Thermos design, just in a smaller package, the Funtainer is perfect for kids.
-The Funtainer ($15) is a 10-ounce food jar for kids to pack in a lunch and is available in multiple designs and patterns.
-It will keep food cold for up to 7 hours or hot for 5 hours while keeping the container’s exterior cool enough for your kids to handle.
+Utilizing the classic Thermos design in a smaller package, the Funtainer is perfect for kids.
+The Funtainer ($17-28) is a 10-ounce food jar for kids to pack in a lunch and is available in multiple designs and patterns.
+It will keep food cold for up to 7 hours or hot for 5 hours while the container’s exterior remains cool enough for your kids to handle.

-The Funtainer has an extra-wide opening for food to make it easy for kids to eat directly from the food container.
-They’re still vacuum-insulated and use BPA-free materials, making them leakproof and easy to clean.
+The Funtainer has an extra-wide opening for food to make it easy for kids to eat directly from the container.
+They’re vacuum-insulated and use BPA-free materials, making them leakproof and easy to clean.
+Plus, this kid-friendly thermos comes with a packable folding spoon.

-If you pack a school lunch for your kids every day, this thermos’ size is perfect for a lunchbox, so there’s no need to pack a thermos outside away from the rest of the food.
-Just note that it won’t regulate hot food temperature well if put in a lunchbox with an ice pack.
+If you pack a school lunch for your kids every day, this thermos is the perfect size for a lunchbox.
+Just note it won’t regulate hot food temperature well if put in a lunchbox with an ice pack.

 - Capacity: 10 oz.